Comforting Red Lentil Soup (Dal Soup)

 Hoping we’ve had the last of the scorching hot weather for the year!

-I’m making bowls of warm red lentil soup and serving it up with crusty bread on the side, and it’s so so good.
+I’m making bowls of warm red lentil soup and serving it up with crusty bread on the side, or with a big scoop of basmati rice to my bowl.
+It’s so so good.
 Regardless of the weather, I love having a pot full of homemade soup in the refrigerator to enjoy for lunches throughout the week.

 A bowl of soup and a side salad always fuel me for the day and keep me from feeling super full or from having that 3 pm crash.